-For a packing list, the Nga Haerenga New Zealand Cycle Trails website has a fantastic list for both day trips and overnight/bike-packing trips.
+What to take with you?
+The Nga Haerenga New Zealand Cycle Trails website has a great list for both day trips and overnight/bike-packing trips.

-A personal locator beacon (PLB) is strongly recommended for Pakihi Track or Motu Road.
+For Pakihi Track especially, but also Motu Road and the inland end of Rere Falls Trail, a personal locator beacon (PLB) is recommended.
 A PLB can be hired from Ōpōtiki i-SITE or from Cycle Gisborne.

 Squeeze bars on the Dunes Trail

-With some children's bikes, bikes with drop bars, and bikes with carriers, you may have to dismount and lift the bike over.
+With some children's bikes, bikes with drop bars, and bikes with carriers, you may have to dismount and lift the bike over the gate.

-A lot of the squeeze bars have an adjoining gate with space to push a small bike through.
+A lot of the squeeze bars have an adjoining gate with a gap to push a small bike through.